 The solution, however, can be found in the Emergency Services Sector Resilience Development Project (ESS RDP).
 At its core, the ESS RDP is a suite of existing resources and best practices that are specifically tailored to meet the unique resilience needs of the first responder community.
 Currently, two scaled down versions of the ESS RDP have been completed, one in Denver, Colorado, and another in Charlotte, North Carolina.
 These small scale projects not only prove the need for a national initiative, but also help to focus its development.

-The ESS is working with FEMA Continuity of Operations, FEMA National Preparedness Directorate, DHS Science & Technology First Responders, and Stakeholder Readiness and Exercise Section to develop an ongoing Continuity of Operations Planning (COOP) series focusing on education, awareness, increasing skills, and information sharing and validation for first responders.
+The ESS is working with FEMA Continuity Resources and Technical Assistance, FEMA National Preparedness, DHS Science & Technology First Responders, and Stakeholder Readiness and Exercise Section to develop an ongoing Continuity of Operations Planning (COOP) series focusing on education, awareness, increasing skills, and information sharing and validation for first responders.